 M.P.H.
 Johns Hopkins School of Public Health, 1997

-Wolf is a member of the Secretary’s Advisory Committee on Human Research Protections, which provides expert advice and recommendations to the Department of Health and Human Services’ Secretary on issues pertaining to the protection of human subjects in research from 2016-2021.
+Wolf was a member of the Secretary’s Advisory Committee on Human Research Protections (SACHRP), which provides expert advice and recommendations to the Department of Health and Human Services’ Secretary on issues pertaining to the protection of human subjects in research from 2016-2021.
 She remains a member of SACHRP’s Subcommittee on Harmonization.
 She previously served on the Centers for Disease Control and Prevention’s Ethics Subcommittee to the Advisory Committee to the Director (2008-2012) and has served as a peer reviewer for the Department of Defense and National Institutes of Health.